Mashreq (bank)

-Mashreq (بنك المشرق) is one of the oldest banking institutions in the United Arab Emirates and the second in the Middle East.
+Mashreq (بنك المشرق) is a major Emirati bank, one of the oldest in the country and the second in the Middle East.
 Established in 1967 as the Bank of Oman, the bank later rebranded as Mashreq and has since expanded its operations across multiple markets.

 Services

 Mashreq provides a range of conventional and Islamic banking services, including personal banking solutions such as deposits, loans, and credit cards.
 The bank also offers corporate and investment banking services, including corporate finance, investment advisory on mergers and acquisitions, initial public offerings (IPOs), and underwriting.

 Additionally, Mashreq delivers wealth and asset management services, catering to both institutional and individual clients.

 Through its digital banking platform, Mashreq NEO, the bank provides UAE and Egypt residents with a suite of online banking services.
 The Mashreq NEO app offers functionalities such as account transactions, bill payments, reward tracking, and financial news updates.

 Global presence

 Mashreq operates in 14 countries, employing over 6,000 professionals from 70 nationalities.
 The bank has corporate banking operations in Oman, Bahrain, Qatar, Kuwait, and India, and provides corporate and retail banking services in Egypt.
 It has also obtained a restricted license from the State Bank of Pakistan to pilot digital retail banking operations.
 Additionally, Mashreq is involved in foreign exchange businesses in Bangladesh, Pakistan, and Nepal.
 Outside the Middle East and South Asia, Mashreq maintains full-service branches in New York, London, and Hong Kong.